conti748/cryceleb2023/README.md

 It is emphasized that a proper hyperparameter selection was not performed due to limited resource availability.
 In fact, all trainings were conducted using Google Colab.
 This limitation may significantly impact the performance and further improvements can be achieved by conducting a thorough hyperparameter tuning.

-The entire solution has been developed using Google Colab without a proper hyper-parameter selection, that can further improve the performances.
+The model has been trained without setting a seed, so the training is not properly reproducible.
+However, the trained model that achieved the score on the leaderboard is also provided.